Our entry level: perfect for total beginners or anyone who needs to brush up on the basics.

 In this course, we build upon the foundation set in Level 2 and hone student’s skill set in preparation for creating their own teams and auditioning for House Harold Teams.
 In learning and practicing the Harold, we will emphasize listening, bringing focus to scenes, and clearly identifying games to heighten them swiftly to their zenith.

 You’ve got the improv chops, now it’s time to build up your performance skills!
-This 4-week course will teach students the basics of theatrical acting – everything from being aware of sight lines and breathing technique to rich character work and playing with emotional honesty – and apply that to improvised scenes and characters.
+This course will teach students the basics of being in the theatre – everything from being aware of sight lines and breathing techniques to hosting a show.

-We will explore how to command the stage with focus and confidence, how to tap into our own experiences for powerful performances, how to engage with our scene partners and the audience, and much more.
-Students will leave the course with the right tools to become a more well-rounded performer and boost their improv game!
+We will explore how to command the stage with focus, confidence and positivity, how to best interact with teammates off stage, how to engage with our scene partners and the audience, and much more.
+Students will leave the course with the right tools to become a more well-rounded performer, ready for professional, prime time performances!

 Level 4 is for advanced students and is focused on exploring advanced forms and theories of improv comedy, and for preparing improvisers to audition and be part of House Teams at Comedy Café Berlin.
 Prerequisites: Must have completed all courses in Levels 1 – 3.

 In Advanced Truth, students will jump headlong into organic ‘improvisation at the speed of life’.

 We will review grounded-ness and hammer into core tenants of what makes improv relatable and believable, and at the same time explore forms that are best suited for this style of play.
 We will focus on creating a show that both demonstrates a deeper understanding of characters & worlds discovered through relationships, and showcases students’ abilities to improvise and act truthfully.

 (this course was formerly known as Truth of the Scene)